CapStoneError404/AmazonHandMade/README.md

 To contribute to our firebase cloud functions, you need to install some dependenices on your machine.

 The documentation is here: https://firebase.google.com/docs/functions/get-started

+All of the code for the cloud functions is in the "functions" folder